MirantisContainers/mke-docs/content/docs/concepts/architecture/configuration.md

 ## Choose addons

-A core part of MKE 4 is the ability to selectively install addons from a set of curated and tested addons.
-Run `mkectl init` command to enable a set of default addons that are considered core to MKE 4.
-You can modify the generated config to enable or disable additional addons, as well as modify their settings.
+A core component of MKE 4 is a default set of curated and tested addons that you can install by running `mkectl init` and subsequently applying the generated configuration file.

-The `init` command also includes a `--blueprint` option, which can be used to print the generated blueprint that reflects the current MKE 4 configuration.
+Using the MKE configuration file, you can enable and disable the MKE 4 addons, as well as modify their settings.
+In addition, you can use the `mkectl init` command with the `--blueprint` option to print the generated blueprint that reflects your current MKE 4 configuration.

 ## Blueprints

-All MKE 4 configuration files are translated into blueprints.
-A blueprint is a special type of file that is used to create a Kubernetes Custom Resource (CRD) also called a blueprint.
+All MKE 4 configuration files are translated into blueprints, a file type that is used to create Kubernetes Custom Resources (CRDs) that are also called blueprints.

-Thus, the blueprint file must be a valid Kubernetes YAML and contain many of the same fields as standard Kubernetes Objects.
+Blueprint files must be in Kubernetes YAML format, and they must contain many of the same fields as a standard Kubernetes Object.

-MKE 4 uses the Blueprint Operator to manage all blueprints and their assignments.
+MKE 4 uses Blueprint Operator to manage blueprints and their assignments.

-A blueprint is composed of three sections:
+A blueprint comprises three sections:

+**Kubernetes Provider**

-1. The Kubernetes Provider details with settings for that provider.
+Details the settings for the provider.

-This section is mostly managed by `mkectl` independently of the user provided MKE configuration file.
+For the most part, the Kubernetes Provider section is managed by `mkectrl`, independently of the user's MKE configuration file.

+**Infrastructure**

-2. The infrastructure details that are used for the Kubernetes Cluster.
+Provides details that are used for the Kubernetes Cluster;
-This is the `hosts` section of the MKE configuration file.
+the hosts section of the MKE configuration file.

+**Components**

-3. The components section, composed of various addons specified in the MKE configuration file.
-The `mkectl` command transforms the MKE configuration options into specific settings in either Helm or Manifest type addons that are deployed into the cluster.
+Composed of addons that are specified in the MKE configuration file.
+The `mkectl` command transforms the configuration options into specific settings for either Helm or Manifest type addons that are deployed into the cluster.

-To see detailed blueprint of an MKE config run `mkectl init --blueprint` command.
+To view a detailed blueprint of an MKE configuration, run the `mkectl init --blueprint` command.

+> It is possible to directly modify a blueprint, however, such modifications are
-You can modify the blueprint directly, but any such modification is considered advanced and is not supported by MKE.
+> considered advanced and support by MKE 4 is not assured.

 <!-- Please see the Blueprint Operator [documentation](https://mirantiscontainers.github.io/boundless/) for more details on blueprints. - broken link -->